 workmux merge --$STRATEGY --into "$TARGET"

-There's no graphical debugger with breakpoints and watch windows.
-Language-specific debuggers exist and can run in a Tmux pane, but if you rely heavily on visual debugging this will feel like a step backward.
-I mostly work in TypeScript and debug through logs and tests, so this hasn't been a blocker for me, but it's worth knowing.
+There's no graphical debugger with breakpoints and watch windows either.
+Language-specific debuggers run in a pane just fine, but if visual debugging is central to how you work this will feel like a regression.
+I mostly live in TypeScript and debug through logs and tests, so it hasn't bitten me.
+GUI tools (Figma, a graphical database client, whatever else you spend time in) don't integrate naturally with a terminal-first setup, and Tmux isn't going to wrap Figma for you.

 The full configuration is available in my dotfiles repo.
-If you have questions or want to talk terminal workflows, find me on Twitter.
+Questions, or want to talk terminal workflows?
+Find me on Mastodon, Bluesky, or X.